rafael1856/ai-chatsql/README.md

 2. Install PostgreSQL (only first time)
    Read document about postgresql at ./docs folder

-3. Add your database credentials in the user enviroment in linux bash create a file 'env-vars' in the up-folder for app.
+3. Add your database credentials in the user enviroment.
+    In linux bash create a file 'env-vars' in the up-folder for app.
     This file should not be at the app folder for security reasons:
     ```
       export POSTGRES_SEMANTIC_DB='employees'